Azure/relational-infrastructure/docs/why/README.md

 **AzRI deploys 2-3x faster, reducing lines of code (LoC) over traditional Terraform by 55% on average.**

 Fewer LoC means quicker authoring, reviews, and edits, boosting deployment frequency and cutting lead times.

-These gains are based on the common infrastructure scenarios described below.
+But don't take our word for it — review the scenarios below to learn how we arrived at these numbers.

 ## Scenarios Overview